David Stringer

-David Stringer is an American attorney, businessman, and Republican politician who was elected in 2016 to represent district 1 in the Arizona House of Representatives.
+David Stringer is an American politician who was elected in 2016 to represent district 1 in the Arizona House of Representatives.
 After being reelected in 2018, he resigned in March 2019 after refusing to cooperate with an ethics investigation into 1983 charges against him for sexually molesting two boys.
 A member of the Republican Party, Stringer has been co-chair of the GOP finance committee for Yavapai County, in addition to a Republican precinct committeeman and state committeeman.

 Education

 Stringer is a graduate of George Washington University and the University of Baltimore School of Law.
 He earned an MA in curriculum and instruction from Arizona State University in 2018.

-Political career
+Career

 Prior to running for state office, Stringer was elected as a Republican precinct committeeman and state committeeman for Yavapai County, and had been co-chair of the county's GOP finance committee.

 In 2016, Stringer and incumbent Noel W. Campbell won the two seats in the Republican primary for district 1 of the Arizona House of Representatives, defeating Yavapai County Supervisor Chip Davis.
 They went on to defeat Democratic candidate Peter Pierson and Green candidate Haryaksha Gregor Knauer in the general election.